What is Docker?

-Similar to VMs, Docker’s application isolation capabilities make it possible for organizations to save on costs by consolidating multiple servers.
-Without the overhead of running multiple OSes (as is required in a VM environment), Docker can provide denser server consolidation than is possible with VMs.
+Similar to VMs, Docker’s application isolation capabilities make it possible for organisations to save on costs by consolidating multiple servers.
+Without the overhead of running multiple OSes (as is required in a VM environment), Docker can provide denser server consolidation in comparison to VMs.

 HPE solutions with Docker